-Elections BC is administering the 42nd Provincial General Election in British Columbia during the COVID-19 pandemic.
-Our preparations have included consulting with the Election Advisory Committee, the Office of the Provincial Health Officer and WorkSafeBC to ensure a safe and accessible voting process.
+Elections BC administered the 42nd Provincial General Election in British Columbia during the COVID-19 pandemic.
+Our preparations included consulting with the Election Advisory Committee, the Office of the Provincial Health Officer and WorkSafeBC to ensure a safe and accessible voting process.

 The Election Act establishes requirements for the electoral process and does not contemplate administering an election during a pandemic.
 However, s.
 280 of the Election Act does provide the Chief Electoral Officer with authority to vary from the requirements of the Act in order to address emergencies and extraordinary circumstances.

-Elections BC has worked with the Office of the Provincial Health Officer and WorkSafe BC to plan measures designed to meet or exceed public health and worker protection guidance.
-These measures will protect voter and worker safety while maintaining the integrity of the voting process.
-They will also help to accommodate expected changes in voter behaviour as a result of the pandemic, such as increased use of voting by mail.
+Elections BC worked with the Office of the Provincial Health Officer and WorkSafe BC to plan measures designed to meet or exceed public health and worker protection guidance.
+These measures protected voter and worker safety while maintaining the integrity of the voting process.
+They also helped to accommodate expected changes in voter behaviour as a result of the pandemic, such as increased use of voting by mail.

 We conducted surveys in May and August to assess how voters felt about voting during the pandemic.
 Approximately 40% of voters said they would prefer to vote by mail.
-This would be as many as 800,000 voters voting by mail, dramatically more than past elections (typically around 6,500 voters vote by mail in a provincial election in BC).
-It is important to note that if approximately 40-50% of voters do in fact vote by mail, this will have significant procedural and timing consequences.
-A delay in results reporting would occur, with as many as 50% of the votes not counted until the final count of absentee ballots, which itself would need to be delayed.
+This would be as many as 800,000 voters voting by mail, dramatically more than past elections (typically around 6,500 voters vote by mail in a provincial election in BC), which would have significant procedural and timing consequences.

 Section 280 of the Election Act provides the Chief Electoral Officer (CEO) with order-making authority to address emergencies, extraordinary circumstances and mistakes.

-Out of necessity, and because of the unprecedented circumstances of administering an election during a global pandemic, the Chief Electoral Officer has used their order-making powers under s.
+Out of necessity, and because of the unprecedented circumstances of administering an election during a global pandemic, the Chief Electoral Officer used their order-making powers under s.
 280 to modify a number of legislated administrative procedures.
-The modifications will also address the expected shift in voter behavior toward the use of vote by mail.
+The modifications also addressed the expected shift in voter behavior toward the use of vote by mail.